Women account for a little over 11% of CFO positions in the U.S.

 How can early-stage founders avoid the aforementioned mistakes?

 Build a strong operating model that allows you transparency into the business, how it is performing, how you are spending and what your business projections look like.

-At The Wing, I’ve ensured that our employees have a very transparent view into how the business is doing, and in turn, it’s resulted in responsible spending, smart investments, and given the women who work for us hard skills they need to be successful in their own right.
+Throughout my career, I’ve ensured that my employees have a very transparent view into how the business is doing, and in turn, it’s resulted in responsible spending, smart investments, and given the women who work for us hard skills they need to be successful in their own right.

 Stick with it -it will get hard, and times will be tough, but it will pay off in the end!
 Also, lift as you climb — it’s so important we as Black women support each other in our ambitions and breaking glass ceilings.